RubenTheCoder/Shunji-Railways-GitHub/.github/README.md

 ## How to Contribute
-- **📨 Submit Ideas:** If you are a contributor and have a feature request or an enhancement idea, open an issue in the "New Features" column, providing as much detail as possible.
-You can also fork our project, or send us ideas in the discussion board.
+- **📨 Submit Ideas:** If you are a contributor and have a feature request or an enhancement idea, [open an issue](https://github.com/users/RubenTheCoder/projects/4) in the "New Features" column, providing as much detail as possible.
+You can also [fork our project](https://github.com/RubenTheCoder/Shunji-Railways-GitHub/fork), or send us ideas in the [Discussion board](https://github.com/RubenTheCoder/Shunji-Railways-GitHub/discussions/categories/ideas).

 - **🔎 Bug Reports:** Encountered a bug?
-Report it using the Bug-fixing discussion board.
-One of our Team members will then take a look into it and post it to the Workspace.
+Report it using the [Bug-fixing discussion board](https://github.com/RubenTheCoder/Shunji-Railways-GitHub/discussions/categories/bug-fixing).
+One of our Team members will then take a look into it and post it to the [Workspace](https://github.com/users/RubenTheCoder/projects/4).

 - **🔨 Contributing:** Ready to dive in and contribute?
-Pick a task from the Todo board, and fork it.
-You can then start a pull request, and maybe we will introduce your code into our project.
+Pick a task from the [Todo board](https://github.com/users/RubenTheCoder/projects/4), and [fork the repository](https://github.com/RubenTheCoder/Shunji-Railways-GitHub/fork).
+You can then work on it and start a pull request, and maybe we will introduce your code into our project.

-- **🧪 Review and Testing:** Help us ensure quality by reviewing and testing tasks in the "Review and Testing" column.
-You can send us a QA report on a issue using our QA discussion board .Your feedback is invaluable.
+- **🧪 Review and Testing:** Help us ensure quality by reviewing and testing tasks in the ["Review and Testing" column](https://github.com/users/RubenTheCoder/projects/4).
+You can send us a Quality report on a issue using our [Quality discussion board](https://github.com/RubenTheCoder/Shunji-Railways-GitHub/discussions/categories/quality).
+Your feedback is invaluable.

 - **😃 Join the Discussion:** Engage with other contributors, share your thoughts, and offer assistance in the comments section of each issue.

 ## Contact and Support
-You can ask questions at the Discussion board, or mail us
+You can ask questions at the [Discussion board](https://github.com/RubenTheCoder/Shunji-Railways-GitHub/discussions/categories/q-a), or you can mail us
-> 📧 Send us a e-mail: rvos@reacollege.net
+> 📧 Send us an E-mail with: rvos@reacollege.net

 ## Project Contributors